bidhannbaral/cmsc313hw8/README.md

 PURPOSE OF SOFTWARE:
     This software takes 3 matricies A, B, and C and creates a new matrix D by doing the operation: D = A + (3 * B) * C^(transpose).
-This will help me learn how to code in C.
+This will help me learn how to code in C. Also, the operations don't have to be in that exact order.

 FILES:
     matrix.cpp: This is the file with the code for the assignment.
 This file contains C++ code takes 3 matricies A, B, and C and creates a new matrix D